 Since the 1970s, several women have reached the highest ranks of single-seater competition in the USA, in Indycar and its descendants, the Indy Racing League and Champ Car.
-The best-known, including Danica Patrick, Lyn St. James, Katherine Legge and Janet Guthrie, have their own profiles.
+The best-known, including Danica Patrick, Lyn St. James, Katherine Legge, Cheryl Glass and Janet Guthrie, have their own profiles.

 Below are some short profiles of some of the lesser-known female faces on the US open-wheel scene.